 Royal Wootton Bassett Town Development had the chance to bounce back from that midweek defeat at Malmesbury when they entertained an in-form Kingsdown side on the 3G at the Gerard Buxton Sports Ground on Saturday.
 Kingsdown came into the game on the back of two consecutive victories and were unbeaten in the league in 2025.
-The two teams turned around at half time with the game still looking for the first goal with the home very much in the game.
-However, after the break Kingsdown upped their game and goals from Josh Atwell and Antonio Gerrish saw Kingsdown claim the three points which saw them climb up to fifth place in the table.
+The home side created the better chances in the opening half but a combination of some wayward finishing and some excellent saves from the Kingsdown keeper Lewis Simmonds saw them fail to find the back of the net.
+The visitors Josh Atwell showed them how to do it though when he put the visitors in front, getting on the end of a cross from the right to volley home to give his side a 1-0 lead.
+After the break Kingsdown upped their game and went further in front when Atwell, chasing a lost cause, beat his defender to the ball and squared to Antonio Gerrish who fired into the far corner of the net for 2-0.
+The win for Kingsdown saw them climb up to fifth place in the table.
 For the home side that is now three defeats in a row and results elsewhere saw them slip a place in the table and they are now just above the relegation zone and in serious danger of the drop with the sides below them in the table all having games in hand.
+Your Sport Swindon were at the game with their cameras and subscribers can view highlights of the game by clicking on the Your Sport Swindon logo below.

 Josh Atwell and Antonio Gerrish who scored the goals for Kingsdown in their 2-0 win over Royal W. Bassett Town Development

-The side moving above them in the table and moving out of the relegation zone were Larkhall Athletic Development who have found their form just at the right time.
+The side moving above Royal Wootton Bassett Town in the table and moving out of the relegation zone were Larkhall Athletic Development who have found their form just at the right time.
 They were home to Calne Town Reserves, who could yet find themselves embroiled in a relegation battle.
 It started well for Calne, Darcy Garner firing them in front, but Larkhall came back strongly to score four times to run out 4-1 winners and make it four straight wins in all competitions, which would have been five but for Blunsdon’s withdrawal.
-Two goals for Angus Williamson plus one apiece for Andreas Smolka and Eddy Pope did the damage for Larkhall who climbed two places in the table as a result of their win.
+Two goals for Angus Williamson plus one apiece for Andreas Smolka and Eddy Pope did the damage for Larkhall who climbed two places in the table as a result of their win with Salisbury Development, who were without a game, slipping into the relegation zone.

 Division One